rajneesh069/Namaste-JS/README.md

 1. Firstly, the GEC comes into the picture then the memory creation phase starts.

-2. What really happens is that during the memory creation phase all the variables and functions are assigned/allocated memory, where the variables of type var are set as undefined and the function body is moved in the GEC.
+2. What really happens is that during the memory creation phase all the variables and functions(NOT callbacks!) are assigned/allocated memory, where the variables of type var are set as undefined and the function body is moved in the GEC.

-3. Then, when the code is executed, and if we try to access the variable even before the definition/declaration, we get undefined because it was assigned undefined in the memory creation phase, and the functions work properly as they were put in the GEC before in the memory creation phase only.
+3. Then, when the code is executed, and if we try to access the variable(`var` type obviously) even before the definition/declaration, we get undefined because it was assigned undefined in the memory creation phase, and the functions work properly as they were put in the GEC before in the memory creation phase only.

-4. However, if we declare arrow functions using the var keyword, the function will be assinged undefined in the memory as it is treated as a variable and not a function, even if we use the anonymous function and assign it to a var, it will be treated as a variable only, that's why if we try to call that function it'll give us an error that getName is not a function as it is being treated as a variable and NOT a function.
+4. However, if we declare arrow functions using the `var` keyword, the function will be assigned `undefined` in the memory as it is treated as a variable and not a function(since JS doesn't know if it's a function yet!), even if we use the anonymous function and assign it to a var, it will be treated as a variable only, that's why if we try to call that function it'll give us an error that `getName is not a function` as it is being treated as a variable and NOT a function.

+- Callbacks(functions which are passed as parameters to other functions, it'll be discussed later) aren't registered in the memory during the `Memory Creation/Hoisting` Phase, it is `registered only during the Code Execution Phase`.

 ### Call Stack in this scenario